Baik Tae-ung: Background

 Baik was born in Paju, Gyeonggido, and raised in Busan, South Korea.
 His parents' hometown was Geochang, Gyeongsangnamdo.
 He graduated from Seoul National University College of Law in Seoul, South Korea, and he continued his legal studies at Notre Dame Law School in the United States, earning his Master (LL.M.) and Doctoral (JSD) degrees in International Human Rights Law.

-Previously, he was assistant professor and director of the Korean Legal Studies Program at the Faculty of Law, University of British Columbia (UBC) in Vancouver, British Columbia, Canada.
+Previously, he was assistant professor and director of the Korean Legal Studies Program at Peter A. Allard School of Law in Vancouver.

-Baik was a legal advisor for the South Korean Delegation in the 56th United Nations Sub-Commission on the Promotion and Protection of Human Rights and has worked for Human Rights Watch in New York as a research consultant.
+Baik was a legal advisor for the South Korean Delegation in the 56th United Nations Sub-Commission on the Promotion and Protection of Human Rights and has worked for Human Rights Watch in New York as a research consultant with a focus on human rights problems in both North and South Koreas.

 He is admitted to the Bar in the State of New York.

 Prisoner of conscience

 Amnesty International designated Baik a prisoner of conscience for his imprisonment as a former leader of the South Korean Socialist Workers' Alliance, or shortly known as Sanomaeng.

 On April 29, 1992, the South Korean Agency for National Security and Planning arrested Baik for violating the National Security Law (NSL) for leading Sanomaeng, which it alleged was an anti-state organization.
 Under the NSL at the time, an anti-state organization was an "association or group within the territory of the Republic of Korea or outside of it, which has the structure of command and control, as organized for the purpose of assuming a title of the government or disturbing the State".
 In advance of Sanomaeng, the Agency alleged Baik to have "published and distributed over 20 printed documents about Sanomaeng, to have organized two attacks on police boxes, to have communicated with other Sanomaeng members and to have received money from them".

-During his trial in July 1992 before the Seoul District Court, at which the Agency sought a death sentence, Baik told the court that following his arrest, he was interrogated for 22 days and subjected to various forms of abuse:
+During his trial in July 1992 before the Seoul District Court, at which the Agency and the Prosecutor requested a death sentence.
+Baik told the court that following his arrest, he was interrogated for 22 days and subjected to various forms of abuse: